code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-17-jsf-primefaces-spring-security-example.md

 # Role Based Access Control

-Now that access to our application is secured we will adapt the Hello World example to illustrate role based access control.
+Now that access to our application is secured we will adapt the Hello World example to illustrate role-based access control.

 Spring Security has its own [taglib](https://docs.spring.io/spring-security/site/docs/4.2.3.RELEASE/reference/html/taglibs.html){:target="_blank"} which provides basic support for accessing security information and applying security constraints in JSPs.